DaveSpe/homework/documents/Infrastructure.md

 Security group in the `private` subnets will only allow inboud traffic from the public subnets, specifically where the load balancer lives. <br>
 In addition to this the security group in the `databse` subnets only allow inbound traffic from `10.0.4.0/22` which covers only private subnets. <br>
-Data in RDS is encrypted at rest using a KMS key which when `DisasterRecovery` is enabled is replicated to another region alongside the database.
+Data in RDS is encrypted at rest using a KMS key which when `DisasterRecovery` is enabled is replicated to another region alongside the database. <br>
+ACLs in the VPC can also be leveraged to create stricter traffic policies inbound to the subnets.

+In addition to the above WAF and Shield can also be deployed to analyze inbound traffic.
+If cost is of no concert there are virtual security appliances that AWS can provide for stricter policies.